CodingMakoto/Raijin/README.md

   <h3 align="center">Raijin Discord Bot</h3>

   <p align="center">
-    Have you ever wanted to live an New Inazuma Adventure on Discord ?
+    Have you ever wanted to live an New Adventure on Discord ?
     <br />
     An Unofficial Genshin Impact Discord Bot by Makoto#7116
     <br />